 Global Hope is the University's international volunteering programme.
 It gives you an opportunity to act as a global citizen by engaging with issues of social justice and participating in projects in countries such as Sri Lanka, Peru, South Africa and Brazil.

-We have reinstated all of these projects for 2023.
-We currently work with our partners in Brazil, Peru, Sri Lanka and South Africa.
-For details of the partners, please visit our Projects page.
+We have reinstated all of these projects for 2023, currently working with our partners in Brazil, Peru, Sri Lanka and South Africa.

 How to apply